-Our water system is routinely inspected by the Massachusetts Department of Environmental Protection (MassDEP).
+The Massachusetts Department of Environmental Protection (MassDEP) routinely inspects our water system.
 MassDEP inspects our system for its technical, financial, and managerial capacity to provide safe drinking water to you.
-To ensure that we provide the highest quality of water available, your water system is operated by a Massachusetts certified operator who oversees the routine operations of our system.
+To ensure that we provide the highest quality of water available, a Massachusetts certified operator who oversees the routine operations of our system operates your water system.
 As part of our ongoing commitment to service, the MassDEP Drinking Water Program has determined that the public water supply system at Otis Air National Guard Base is compliant with all national Primary Drinking Water Standards and MassDEP Drinking Water Regulations.